 Increase upper body mobility (reducing stiffness in the neck and shoulders).

-*Note, these upper body stretches are not a substitute for seeking medical attention or seeing a physical therapist if you have chronic neck, shoulder or back pain.
+*Note: these upper body stretches are not a substitute for seeking medical attention or seeing a physical therapist if you have chronic neck, shoulder or back pain.

-Kneeling Scapular Protraction + Shoulder Rollback
+Kneeling Scapular Protraction and Shoulder Rollback

-Childs Pose Hand On Hand Sit Backs
+Child’s Pose Hand On Hand Sit Backs

 Trap and Neck Stretch

-1. Half Kneeling Thoracic Spine Reach Under (perform on right side, then left side)
+Half Kneeling Thoracic Spine Reach Under

 Targets: Neck, shoulders, chest and upper back (while also opening the hips).